 U.S. Army veteran Tom Coffe initially started using CBD oil as part of a clinical trial, and it has made a big difference in his everyday life and dealing with PTSD.

 “It just makes your day better.
-It takes all that bullsh*t that clutters up your brain and it compartmentalizes it for you,” Coffe recently told American Military News.
+It takes all that bullsh*t that clutters up your brain and it compartmentalizes it for you,” Coffe told American Military News.

 “It’s not a cure-all.
 It’s not magic, it’s not going to make you go from being a lunatic to … normal.
 But it does help.
 It helps quell the need for urgency, the desire for chaos, the ridiculousness at all times,” he explained.